 Let us take the example of Ajay and Neha, aged 35 and 33 years respectively.
 Both are employed in reputed MNCs earning a combined income of Rs 20 lakhs p.a.
 As with most households, they have a home loan and a car loan and are also planning to have children.
 However, they are in a tight financial situation wherein after taking away the expenses, they have a combined annual savings of only Rs.
 4 lakhs.
 Thus, after soliciting with a financial planner, they have shortlisted various avenues of savings to create wealth, insurance being one of them.
 But have they selected the right cover for the right purposes?

 Insurance, consistent with the general perception, is a product often ignored.
 Even if availed, the coverage is most often insufficient.
-People cite the reasons of non-affordability to shy away from insurance plans and the reason somewhat holds relevance in case of single income families where the priority lies in meeting the day-to-day expenses.
-But for double income families, insurance is all the more necessary for several reasons.
+People cite the reasons for non-affordability to shy away from insurance plans and the reason somewhat holds relevance in the case of single-income families where the priority lies in meeting the day-to-day expenses.
+But for double-income families, insurance is all the more necessary for several reasons.
 Working couples must ensure proper insurance coverage through sound planning.

 Let us look at the reasons why:

-- Illness or disability provision – The dual source of income is possible only when either are in active employment but what about contracting illnesses or becoming disabled?
-If any of the partners suffer any critical illness or becomes disabled, they would not be gainfully employed and the income stops.
-Coupled with that, the prevailing expenses increase with respect to the illness or disability and to manage that, couples should have proper health insurance, personal accident, and critical illness coverage to offset the financial emergency.
+Illness or disability provision – The dual source of income is possible only when either is in active employment but what about contracting illnesses or becoming disabled?
+If any of the partners suffer any critical illness or become disabled, they would not be gainfully employed and the income stops.
+Coupled with that, the prevailing expenses increase with respect to the illness or disability, and to manage that, couples should have proper health insurance, personal accident, and critical illness coverage to offset the financial emergency.

-With the fortunate increase in the exemption limit to 1.5 lakhs, there is a provision of additional investment of Rs 50,000 more which can be channelized into investment linked insurance plan for capital appreciation along with protection.
+With the fortunate increase in the exemption limit to 1.5 lakhs, there is a provision for additional investment of Rs 50,000 more which can be channelized into an investment-linked insurance plan for capital appreciation along with protection.